-You can request books, CDs, DVDs, and microforms, which will be shipped to the Klinck Memorial Library where you may pick them up.
+You can request physical items such as books, CDs, DVDs, and microforms, which will be shipped to the Klinck Memorial Library where you may pick them up.

 You can request journal articles, articles that are published in a book, and, sometimes, sections of books.
 These will be sent to your email address as an attachment or through a link.